geostyler/geostyler/src/Component/Symbolizer/Field/GraphicTypeField/GraphicTypeField.example.md

-This demonstrates the use of GraphicTypeField.
+This demonstrates the use of `GraphicTypeField`.

 ```jsx
 const React = require('react');